adi3e08/adi3e08.github.io/_portfolio/portfolio-2.md

 We consider two approaches,
 1. Using a standard deep neural network (DNN)
 2. Using a Lagrangian Neural Network (LNN).
 Here, we utilize the structure of the underlying Lagrangian mechanics to estimate $\ddot{\textbf{q}}$.
 Then, we numerically integrate $(\dot{\textbf{q}}, \ddot{\textbf{q}})$ over one time step using second-order Runge-Kutta to compute the next state.

-LNN is much more accurate.
+LNN is much more accurate than DNN.

 <p align="center">
 <img src="https://adi3e08.github.io/files/research/pimbrl/lnn_dnn.svg" width="80%"/>